 Recommended varieties: ‘Ben Sarek’, ‘Ben Connan’

-Blueberries need acidic soil, which is easy to provide in a pot.
-They also have pretty fruits and flowers and attractive autumn leaves.
-Give them a sheltered, sunny spot and water with rainwater rather than tap if possible.
+Blueberries need acidic soil, which is easy to provide in a pot (choose a peat-free ericaceous mix).
+They also have pretty fruits and flowers, and attractive autumn leaves.
+Give them a sheltered, sunny spot and water with rainwater rather than tap water if possible.
 Protect the ripe fruits from birds.

 Pot size: 30cm

 Recommended varieties: ‘Ozarkblue’, ‘Duke’

 Cherries bear masses of blossom in spring, plus summer fruits and often vivid leaf colour in autumn.
 Sweet varieties need sun, while sour varieties, such as Morello cherries, tolerate more shade.
 They are shallow rooted, so water well in their first year and in any dry spells.